yasmeen2001234/r3f-Third-person-joysticks/README.md

 This video shows that whenever the grass is inside the player's view, it is rendered, and otherwise, it is removed from the scene.

+To make it more clear , I added console logs

 https://github.com/yasmeen2001234/r3f-Third-person-joysticks/assets/83319374/3d47cbe4-8128-442f-ba02-1322b3dd5c61